robric/wiki-contrail-controller/Graceful-Restart.md

 * GR timers can be configured by UI or via provision script. e.g. `/opt/contrail/utils/provision_control.py --api_server_ip 10.84.13.20 --api_server_port 8082 --router_asn 64512 --admin_user admin --admin_password c0ntrail123 --admin_tenant_name admin --host_name a6s20 --host_ip 10.84.13.20  --graceful_restart_time 300 --long_lived_graceful_restart_time 60000`

-GR helper mode can be enabled for BGP and/or XMPP sessions by following these steps in contrail-control node.
-For BGP, restart time shall still be advertised in GR capability, as configured.
-This lets one still avail gr-helper mode from the bgp peer (JUNOS MX) for graceful restarts of contrail-control process.
-Also, one can tune end-of-rib receive wait timer values by configuring DEFAULT.bgp_end_of_rib_timeout and DEFAULT.xmpp_end_of_rib_timeout (in seconds)
+GR helper mode can be enabled for BGP and/or XMPP sessions by configuring gr_helper_enable in /etc/contrail/contrail-control.conf configuration file.
+For BGP, restart time shall be advertised in GR capability, as configured (in schema). end-of-rib receive and send timeout values can be tuned by configuring DEFAULT.bgp_end_of_rib_timeout and DEFAULT.xmpp_end_of_rib_timeout (in seconds) values

+e.g.
 1. ```/usr/bin/openstack-config /etc/contrail/contrail-control.conf DEFAULT gr_helper_bgp_enable 1```
 2. ```/usr/bin/openstack-config /etc/contrail/contrail-control.conf DEFAULT gr_helper_xmpp_enable 1```
+3 ```/usr/bin/openstack-config /etc/contrail/contrail-control.conf DEFAULT bgp_end_of_rib_timeout 30```
+4 ```/usr/bin/openstack-config /etc/contrail/contrail-control.conf DEFAULT xmpp_end_of_rib_timeout 30```
-3. service contrail-control restart
+5. service contrail-control restart

 ### Caveats
 * GR/LLGR feature with a peer comes into effect either to all negotiated address-families or to none. i.e, if a peer signals support to GR/LLGR only for a subset of negotiated address families (Via bgp GR/LLGR capability advertisement), then GR helper mode does not come into effect for any family among the set of negotiated address families
+* end-of-rib notification exchanged between control-node and xmpp agents is afi independent and signals eor for all address families